 We are required by law to protect the privacy of your health information (“PHI”) and we take this obligation very seriously.
 Additionally, we are required by law to provide you with this Notice of our legal duties and privacy practices with respect to your PHI, and to notify you in the event of a breach of your unsecured PHI.
 While in certain circumstances we may use and/or disclose your PHI (as detailed in Section III and Section IV of this Notice), generally we may not use and/or disclose any more PHI than is necessary to accomplish our purpose for such use and/or disclosure and we are required to abide by the terms of this Notice.
 We may change the terms of this Notice at any time.
 Any change will apply to all of your PHI that we already have and will include any PHI created or received prior to our formally issuing any new Notice setting forth the change.
-When we change this Notice, we will promptly issue the new Notice by posting the new Notice prominently at the facilities, and on the websites, of each CNE affiliate where health care services are provided and on the CNE website at www.carenewengland.org.
-You may also obtain any new Notice by requesting a new Notice from the CNE affiliate where you received services at the address or telephone number listed in Section IX.
+When we change this Notice, we will promptly issue the new Notice by posting the new Notice prominently at the facilities, and on the websites, of each CNE affiliate where health care services are provided and on the CNE website at carenewengland.org.
+You may also obtain any new Notice by requesting a new Notice from the CNE affiliate where you received services or CNE Compliance Services at the address listed in Section IX.

 III.
 HOW WE MAY USE AND/OR DISCLOSE YOUR PHI WITHOUT YOUR WRITTEN AUTHORIZATION

 We may use and/or disclose your PHI for many different reasons.
 In certain situations, which are described in Section IV of this Notice, your written authorization must be obtained in order to use and/or disclose your PHI.
 However, your authorization is not required for the following uses and/or disclosures by us: A. Use of PHI for treatment, payment and health care operations.